-To obtain the source code under GPL, LGPL, MPL, and other open source licenses, that is contained in this product, please visit http:// opensource.lge.com.
+To obtain the source code under GPL, LGPL, MPL, and other open source licenses, that is contained in this product, please visit https://opensource.lge.com.
 In addition to the source code, all referred license terms, warranty disclaimers, and copyright notices are available for download.
 This offer is valid for a period of three years after our last shipment of this product.
 This offer is valid to anyone in receipt of this information.

-\Provided through LG Electronics Inc., who is solely responsible for provisions of related OSS compliance.
-Cadillac Escalade Owner Manual (GMNA-Localizing-MidEast-13702450) - 2021 - CRC - 7/29/20
+Provided through LG Electronics Inc., who is solely responsible for provisions of related OSS compliance.